-- (c) All Class A Microbusinesses shall be classified as Special Land Uses in the permitted zoning districts. - (d) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (e) Class A Microbusinesses are prohibited if the location is within 1,000 feet from any preexisting School; (i) The distance separation requirement set forth above shall be measured from nearest property line of the Business Location to the nearest property line of the parcel on which the listed use is located, regardless of ownership of property or Permittee.
+- (c) All Class A Microbusinesses shall be classified as Special Land Uses in the permitted zoning districts. - (d) A masonry screen wall shall be provided along all property lines abutting property that is zoned for residential use, subject to the requirements of the Pontiac Code of Ordinances. - (e) Class A Microbusinesses are prohibited if the location is within 1,000 feet from any preexisting School; (i) the distance separation requirement set forth above shall be measured along the centerline of the street or streets of address between two fixed points on the centerline determined by projecting straight lines, at right angles to the centerline, from the primary point of ingress to the School, and from the primary point of ingress to the contemplated location from nearest property line of the Business Location to the nearest property line of the parcel on which the listed use is located, regardless of the ownership of property or Permittee. - (f) Class A Microbusinesses shall be closed for business, and no sale or other distribution of marihuana in any form shall occur upon the premises between the hours of 10:00 p.m. and 7:00 a.m.